 Systems Replacement Plan Grants Guidelines

 Goals of the Systems Replacement Plan Grant Program

-The goal of the Systems Replacement Plan grant program is to provide small and medium-sized organizations with facilities of up to approximately 50,000 square feet and no full-time maintenance staff with the tools they need to prioritize their capital maintenance needs.
-The Systems Replacement Plan will help managers and board members of cultural organizations get the objective information and analysis they need to address the cycles of maintenance, green building and universal design for their facility.
+The goal of the Systems Replacement Plan grant program is to provide small and medium-sized organizations with facilities of up to approximately 50,000 square feet and no full-time maintenance staff a tool to prioritize their capital maintenance needs.
+The Systems Replacement Plan will help managers and board members of cultural organizations get the objective information and analysis they need to address the cycles of maintenance and replacement for their facility.
 (Please note: some cultural facilities are located in buildings with non-cultural/arts activities.
 We can only fund planning for facilities with arts, humanities and interpretive sciences programming.)

 With a Systems Replacement Plan grant, grantees will enter into contract with a pre-approved third-party consultant who will survey the building envelope (roof, walls, and entry systems) and the mechanical systems (heating, cooling, ventilation, plumbing, and pool filtration).
 The survey will provide the estimated usable-life expectancy and the approximate replacement cost of your building systems.
 At the conclusion of the survey, organizations will receive a 20-year Systems Replacement Plan which forecasts the necessary replacement schedule of specific systems and equipment.

 As outlined in previous sections, the Cultural Facilities Fund statute establishes five threshold review criteria for all grants.
 All projects must provide evidence that they meet these statutory criteria to be considered for a Systems Replacement Plan Grant: